 MET CS 689 Designing and Implementing a Data Warehouse

 This course surveys state-of-the art technologies in DW and Big Data.
 It describes logical, physical and semantic foundation of modern DW infrastructure.
 Students will create a cube using OLAP and implement decision support benchmarks on Hadoop/Spark vs Vertica database.
 Upon successful completion, students will be familiar with tradeoffs in DW design and architecture.
 Prereq: MET CS 579 or MET CS 669 and either MET CS 520 or MET CS 521.
 Or instructor's consent. [ 4 cr. ]

-Theories and methods for automating and representing knowledge with an emphasis on learning from input/output data.
-The course covers a wide variety of approaches, including Supervised Learning, Neural Nets and Deep Learning, Reinforcement Learning, Expert Systems, Bayesian Learning, Fuzzy Rules, Genetic Algorithms, and Swarm Intelligence.
+Theories and methods for learning from data.
+The course covers a variety of approaches, including Supervised and Unsupervised Learning, Neural Nets and Deep Learning, Adversarial Learning, Bayesian Learning, and Genetic Algorithms.
 Each student focuses on two of these approaches and creates a term project.
 Laboratory course.
 Prerequisite: MET CS 521 and either MET CS 622, MET CS 673 or MET CS 682.
 MET CS 677 is strongly recommended.
 Or, instructor's consent. [ 4 cr. ]

 MET CS 777 Big Data Analytics